Munawar Abad

 Munawar Abad, locally known as Muniwar (Munawarabad), is a town located in heart of Srinagar in the Indian union territory of Jammu and Kashmir.
-It is 2 km from Lal Chowk & Around 1.2 Kms.
-From famous Dal Lake.
+It is 2 km from Lal Chowk.
 Munawar Abad is the main link between downtown Srinagar and central Srinagar.

 More Info

 Due to its central location, Muniwar is now becoming an important commercial hub of the city.
 New shopping complexes are being built.
 Also there are a number of guest houses and hotels which provide accommodation to tourists, students from other states and other people who come to Srinagar for business purposes.
 Near Baba Demb Road there is Srinagar's biggest furniture market.